Gilde Healthcare

 Venture Round in 2012

-BionX Medical Technologies, based in Bedford, Massachusetts, specializes in manufacturing advanced prosthetic devices aimed at enhancing the mobility and quality of life for individuals with amputations.
-The company’s flagship product, the BiOM Ankle, utilizes sophisticated technology, including powerful microprocessors and environmental sensors, to evaluate and adjust ankle position and stiffness dynamically.
-This bionic solution provides active amputees with a near-normal gait and reduces energy expenditure compared to traditional passive prosthetics.
-BionX serves its customers through a network of prosthetists and physicians both domestically and internationally.
-Established in 2007 and formerly known as iWalk, Inc., the company rebranded in 2015 and operates as a subsidiary of Otto Bock HealthCare GmbH.
+BionX Medical Technologies specializes in manufacturing advanced prosthetic devices aimed at enhancing the mobility and quality of life for individuals with amputations.
+The company's flagship product, the BiOM Ankle, features powered propulsion that allows for more natural movement by simulating human-like gait mechanics.
+This innovative prosthesis utilizes sophisticated microprocessors and environmental sensors to continuously assess and adjust its performance, providing users with the ability to navigate various terrains, including slopes and stairs, with reduced energy expenditure.
+BionX Medical Technologies serves its clientele through a network of prosthetists and healthcare providers, both in the United States and internationally.
+Founded in 2007 and headquartered in Bedford, Massachusetts, the company transitioned from its former name, iWalk, Inc., in 2015 and is currently a subsidiary of Otto Bock HealthCare GmbH.

 Santaris Pharma